ugoproto/ugo_py_doc/docs/Viewing+3D+Volumetric+Data+With+Matplotlib.md

 **Foreword**

 Code snippets and excerpts from the tutorial.
 Python 3.
 From DataCamp.
-With Jupyter Notebook and the `In [ ]` `Out [ ]` format.
 Some images can only be simulated with Jupyter since they are are interactive.

 ---